Solar Control Glass for Sliding Doors: Is it worth it?

 South-facing windows are crucial because they receive the most direct sunlight during the winter months, when heating is needed.
 The goal is to maximise the amount of solar energy that enters the house through these windows.

-During the summer, overhangs or balconies are used to block the sun’s rays from entering through the south-facing windows, preventing overheating.
+During the summer, overhangs or balconies block the sun’s rays from entering through the south-facing windows, and prevent overheating, so you’ll often see them as a feature in a house with a passive solar heating system.

 Window design for passive solar heating